ianfhunter/TeamCrab/README.md

 * Target Icon - Target by Laurent Patain from The Noun Project
 * Location Icon - Designed by Vladimir Dubinin from the Noun Project
 * People Icon - Designed by Sagiev Farid from the Noun Project
+* Question Icon - Designed by Mateo Zlatar from the Noun Project